Bernard J. Taylor: The Kindness of Strangers/Tennessee Williams: Portrait of a Gay Icon

 In 2018, solo theatre artist Jade Esteban Estrada starred in the San Antonio production of Taylor's The Kindness of Strangers, a one-person show about the life of Tennessee Williams.
 Playwright Mark Leonard lauded Estrada's "brilliant, energetic portrayal of Williams.
 Both Taylor and Estrada deftly sidestep the cloying cliches to offer a gripping and vastly entertaining hour or so in the company of an American genius bent on self-destruction.
 Their Tennessee has heart, soul, rage and wit and it is well worth spending an evening entranced and entertained in his company."

 The work was revived at the Sargent Theatre in New York in June, 2025, under the title of "Tennessee Williams: Portrait of a Gay Icon", with New York actor John Stillwaggon in the title role.
-Critic Bill Eisenring, in ther review magazine Showtones, wrote: "Playwright Bernard J. Taylor has given us a really well written solo play exploring the life of Tennessee Williams, not so much as a playwright, but as a damaged child and man.
+Critic Bill Eisenring, in the review magazine Showtones, wrote: "Playwright Bernard J. Taylor has given us a really well written solo play exploring the life of Tennessee Williams, not so much as a playwright, but as a damaged child and man.
 John Stillwaggon brings Williams to life through 90 minutes telling the story to the audience from “Williams” alcohol and drug addled perspective as an older man.
 Corolyn Dellinger does a wonderful job moving Stillwaggon on the stage."